 Relatively low levels of expression of bait proteins may be advantageous.
-Only the number of bait proteins required to bind to the $UAS{GAL4}$ or $UAS{GAL1}$ in the yeast chromosome is needed.
+Only the number of bait proteins required to bind to the UAS{GAL4} or UAS{GAL1} in the yeast chromosome is needed.
 Overexpression of a toxic bait protein can inhibit cell growth and even be lethal.
 Over-expression of the bait protein can also result in a phenomenon known as "squelching."
-When squelching occurs, excess unbound bait proteins bind to the target proteins thereby preventing the target proteins from interacting with the bait proteins, which are bound to the UAS.
+When squelching occurs, excess unbound bait proteins bind to the target proteins, which are bound to the UAS.
 Consequently, transcription of the reporter genes is not activated and interacting proteins are not detected.